Bounds for the periods of eigenfunctions on arithmetic hyperbolic 3-manifolds over surfaces: Amplification

 \section{Amplification}

 This section gives an amplification inequality that we derive from the pretrace formula.
-After stating the estimation of Hecke returns proven in Section \ref{counting} and the estimates of oscillatory integrals proven in section \ref{integral}, we will obtain our bound on periods.
+We will obtain our bound on periods after stating the estimates of Hecke returns proven in Section \ref{counting} and the estimates of oscillatory integrals established in Section \ref{integral}.

-Let $g_0\in \Omega_{v_0}$, and $b\in C_c^\infty\left(\BH^2\right)$.
+Let $g_0\in \Omega_{v_0}$, and $b\in C_c^\infty(\BR^2)$.
 We shall study the integral

+Note that $e^{-t}dxdt$ is the measure associated to the hyperbolic metric on $\BH^2$ after the change of variables from $\BR^2$ to $\BH^2$ by $(x,t)\mapsto (x,e^t)$.
+By using a partition of unity on $Y$, to prove Theorem \ref{main}, it suffices to prove